A novel by Juan Cardenas, translated by Lizzie Davis

-“The lyricism and the democratic polyphonies that constitute some of the best Latin American literature are present here.
+“Rich in the lyricism and democratic polyphonies that constitute some of the best Latin American literature.
 Juan Cárdenas’s prose couldn’t be further from predictable literary language.” —Marta Sanz, El confidencial

-“With this story, Cárdenas achieves, once again, a detailed description of the Latin American scene, not by mentioning the places or countries, but by way of the accents and attitudes of his characters.” —Verónica Figueroa, El País
+“With this story, Cárdenas achieves, once again, a detailed description of the Latin American panorama, not by mentioning places or countries, but via the accents and attitudes of his characters.” —Verónica Figueroa, El País

-“The atmosphere of the novel goes ratcheting up its sense of unease by degrees, echoed by the dogs, whose initial unsettling barks become the terrifying howls of beasts in chains.” —Teresa Lezcano, Sur
+“The atmosphere of the novel ratchets up its unease by degrees, echoed by the dogs, whose initial unsettling barks become the terrifying howls of chained beasts.” —Teresa Lezcano, Sur

 “The works of Juan Cárdenas are disturbing and provocative.” —Catalina Holguín Jaramillo, Revista Arcadia